jacheung/WhACC/README.md

 ![](./pictures/trial_animation.gif) <br />
 *Single example trial lasting 4 seconds.
 Example video (left) along with whisker traces, decomposed components, and spikes recorded from L5 (right).
 How do we identify the precise millisecond frame when touch occurs?*

 ## Data:
 Current dataset involves 400,000 semi-automated curated images.
 The distribution with sample images are listed below.
 ![](./pictures/frame_distribution.png)

+## Walk through:
+A tutorial walk-through using Google CoLab can be viewed here at ......

+load_model() : This function builds TensorFlow's MobileNetV2 ands adds a classification head.
+Trained model parameters, via TensorFlow checkpoints, are automatically loaded into the model so classification can be performed on a new dataset.

+ImageBatchGenerator() : This is a class for creating an image generator.
+An image generator's purpose is to batch images.
+Inputs will be directories for image datasets.

+model.predict(ImageBatchGenerator) : simply put, this will output prediction probabilities of touch (1) or non-touch (0).

 ## Code contributors:
-WhACC code and software was originally developed by Jonathan Cheung and Phillip Maire in the laboratory of Samuel Andrew Hires.
+WhACC code and software was originally developed by Jonathan Cheung and Phillip Maire in the laboratory of [Samuel Andrew Hires](https://www.hireslab.org/).